GalaxicDev/BattleBot/README.md

 - `/triviabattle start` — Start a public trivia lobby.
 - `/triviabattle challenge <user>` — Challenge a user to a trivia duel.
+- `/trivialeaderboard` — View the leaderboard to see who is the best trivia player.
 - `/geoguess mode:<start|challenge> [user] [rounds]` — Play the GeoGuess outline game.
+- `/geoguessleaderboard` — View the leaderboard to see who is the best geoguess player.

 ## Installation & Self-Hosting